 A history school trip to Normandy will allow your pupils to see first-hand the beaches, upon which so many sacrifices were made and to reflect on the WWII themes within many GCSE and A-level courses.

-With a wide array of educational visits, it is possible to focus on many of the main areas of study for this topic.
-We can even tailor-make your study tour to cover any specific topics or aspect of the conflict to ensure that you get the very most from your trip.
+2019 marks the 75th anniversary of the D-Day landings, so a great time to visit the area.
+We can tailor-make your study tour to cover any specific topics or aspect of the conflict to ensure that you get the very most from your trip.

 This popular tour seeks to bring to life the events of June and July 1944.
 With a wide array of museums and educational visits which will guide you through every aspect of the conflict, this school trip to Normandy will help to bring to life classroom-based learning in an unforgettable way.

 - 3 nights’ full board accommodation

 - Executive coach transport from and to school and throughout your stay

 Price shown is based on 35 paying passengers departing from England and Wales in February 2019 and is subject to availability.

 Get even more from your trip with NST History Educationalist Guide from only £10pp per day.